-Suppliers shall perform Manufacturing feasibility reviews and shall include supplier and the Nexteer team members as appropriate.
+Suppliers shall perform Manufacturing feasibility reviews and shall include Nexteer team members as appropriate.
 (Reference section 8.1.1, APQP, F1058 Supplier Process Production Readiness Audit).

 Product volume changes of 20% or more over a previously verified volume capability shall require run-at-rate.
 The capacity study shall include identification of the capacity constraints and evaluation of risk to Nexteer by the supplier.
 The results of this study shall be provided to the Nexteer AQE/SQE.
 The capacity information provided with the quote should reflect the available daily capacity and operating plan (hours/day, days/week).
 The operating plan should meet total weekly volume requirements and current model service requirements and shall be no more than 100 hours per 5-day work week.
 The Nexteer standard work year is based on 48 weeks, 240 workdays.
-Any operating plan using more than 100 hours per work week (e.g. 5 days x 20 hours per day) or different than the standard 48 weeks, 240 working days, must be agreed upon by Nexteer.
-Program capacity information and will be documented in the Nomination Letter under the Program Capacity Obligation section at time of business award.
-Suppliers shall be responsible to have capacity to provide 15% or the OEM customer requirement, whichever is greater, above the aggregate Nexteer volume on a sustained basis without additional investment from Nexteer.
+Any operating plan using more than 100 hours per work week (e.g., 5 days x 20 hours per day) or different than the standard 48 weeks, 240 working days, must be agreed upon by Nexteer and clearly documented in the Nomination Letter.
+Program capacity information will be documented in the Nomination Letter under the Program Capacity Obligation section at time of business award.
+Suppliers shall be responsible to have capacity to provide 15% over the OEM customer requirement, whichever is greater, above the aggregate Nexteer volume on a sustained basis without additional investment from Nexteer.
 The additional capacity may be produced outside of the 100-hour work week but less than or equal to 120 hours.

 The full capacity for the part should be in place at the Supplier's floor and its sub-suppliers' floor no later than the Nexteer Run-at-Rate date.
-Any deviation from this requirement must be agreed in writing by Nexteer and will be documented in the approved Nomination Letter at time of business award.
+Any deviation from this requirement is a staged run-at-rate and must be agreed in writing by Nexteer and documented in the approved Nomination Letter at time of business nomination.